vicharanashala/annam-vision-model/Shreyas_Jani/daily_updates.md

 Multiple other models, specifically EfficientNet-B3, ICVT, MobileViT+LeafyGAN, and a few others performed approximately ~80% accuracy but all have used a mixed dataset.
 I could check out any experimentation code repos if they are publicly available.
 They all used PlantDoc for training among other datasets so it's not a perfect comparison against PlantAIM.
 This could be a point of study; training PlantAIM on a training subset of PlantDoc.
 Assuming it hasn't been done before of course.
 Object detection models can also be tested later on.
 A few I have seen which can get 40-60% mAP

+## 13/1/2026

+After looking at some more models, most of which focused on highly specialized datasets (still worth testing them later), selected the Swin-HViT to understand first.
+Looked into its code repo for a look-through.
+Continuing with a slightly deeper study of the corresponding paper

+Had a progress meet.
+Followed this with looking through the PlantDoc paper.
+It seems to have also been designed for, and benchmarked on, object detection problems (contains both bounding boxes and image classes).
+I'll initially start with classification only and then test with YOLO or a hybrid.
+The benchmarks also showed very low scores, which basically confirms that it is, indeed, a difficult dataset.
+Would be interesting to see the difference when it is used to train vs purely for validation

+Started looking through the paper for Swin-HViT.
+The main idea is that the Swin transformer is good at local understanding (kind of a like a CNN with attention) and ViT as we know is good at global understanding.
+It uses something called a shifted window in the Swin part for the local understanding.
+I'll continue with a more in-depth read through of the paper

+Went through the methodology and architecture of the model and how the fusion layer works.
+I thought it would be special but it turned out to be simple concatenation from the ViT and swin transformer.
+Currently going through their experiments and results

+As expected (and thankfully), they used torch and huggingface Transformers, and the code is available I believe.
+Pretty interesting how AdamW has become so standard, need to study how it differs from Adam sometime.
+Used a constant lr, one experiment can be to implement a scheduler to try to improve performance They used 15 epochs in one experiment (my sense of necessary epochs have been messed up while training diffusion models :)), while some others have used 50-60 as well.
+Can check while recreating.
+There are also descriptive class by class metrics which I am currently going through.
+After finishing this, I'll create a few experiment plans and start the code setup and training